ColeMorton/tc-code-challenge-node-01/docs/architecture/README.md

 - **Prisma ORM 6.16.2**: Type-safe database client and schema management
 - **SQLite**: Lightweight, file-based database for development and testing
 - **Server Actions**: Server-side business logic with `'use server'` directives

+See [Database Architecture](database.md) for detailed schema and constraint information.

 ### Development & Testing
 - **Jest 30.1.3**: JavaScript testing framework with multi-project configuration